 Standards for Public Privacy

-OpenConsent applies the combination of global standards, specifications, and law to provide services that conform to public & international privacy requirements.
+OpenConsent combines standards, specifications and law, to provide services that enable privacy to perform to public & international privacy requirements.

-- Technology is becoming ubiquitous and so will privacy and digital consent
+- As information Technology is becoming ubiquitous and so will privacy and digital consent